For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 Each 529 account has an owner who controls the investments and selects a beneficiary.
 The beneficiary might be a parent, grandparent, student, close friend of the family or even the owner themselves.

-There are two types of 529 plans: one is for educational savings, while the other is a prepaid tuition program.
+There are two types of 529 plans: One is for educational savings, and the other is a prepaid tuition program.
 Every state sponsors at least one type of 529 plan, and some private colleges and universities offer prepaid tuition plans.
+Prepaid tuition plans are still tuition-focused.
+The new

 Educational savings plan

 The educational savings program is typically the more popular of the two plans.
 With this arrangement, the account owner chooses the plan and contributes money to it, and then the funds are invested.
 Investment options are typically preset—usually mutual funds, exchange-traded funds or target date funds based on the child's age.
-Account owners choose from what's available when signing up.
+Account owners choose from what's available when signing up, with the ability to periodically change the investment mix.

 Over time, the performance of these investments determines the total amount of money in the 529 plan.
-These investments may go up or down; consider your risk level and the amount of time left before your child goes to school when deciding how to invest the money.
+These investments may go up or down.
+Consider your risk level and the amount of time left before your child will attend school when deciding how to invest the money.

-One way to think about a 529 savings plan is as an investment for education, in the same way that a 401(k) plan is for retirement.
+One way to think about a 529 savings plan is as an investment for education in the same way that a 401(k) plan is for retirement.
 As with some retirement plans, 529 savings plans can have tax advantages.
-Some states offer tax deductions for 529 contributions (usually up to a limit); both withdrawals for qualifying expenses and any growth from contributions are also tax-free.
+Some

 Prepaid tuition plan